 The whole oven can and will tip very easily with very little weight on the open oven door.
 Stop reading RIGHT NOW and go open your oven door.
 Then press down to see if you can tip your oven!

 If you can tip it, you can call the manufacturer of your oven and they should send you a device for free or just a shipping charge.
-HERE is a website with a listing of the phone numbers for most major appliance manufacturers.
-Or I have one extra anti-tip device from our old GE stove, so let me know if you would like it and I’ll send it to you free of charge.
+To find an anti-tip device for your stove, contact the manufacturer.

 Installation is super simple.
 The hardest part is pulling the stove out and cleaning all the goodies that have fallen beneath the stove for years.
 Apparently our stove doubles as a matchbox car garage!